emmajanedrews/base-template/_posts/2017-08-29-7-ways-to-save-money-this-summer.md

 I just wanted to stop by quickly today and offer you a few tips to help you save on your energy bills this summer.
 Sometimes all it takes is a little fix to bring that bill way down.
 Here are seven things for you to consider:

 **1. Plug and fill any holes.** Seal those window or door gaps with caulk or foam.
 If you have an external A/C unit, make sure that’s sealed tight as well.
-Less leaks will allow your HVAC system to run a lot more efficiently.
+Fewer leaks will allow your HVAC system to run a lot more efficiently.

 **2. Close your shades.** Sunlight heats your home when it doesn’t need to be, especially while you’re gone during the day.